Stefan Attefall

-Jan Stefan Attefall (born 21 August 1960, in Lycksele, Västerbotten County) is a Swedish politician who served as Minister for Public Administration and Minister for Housing from 2010 to 2014.
+Jan Stefan Attefall (born 21 August 1960, in Lycksele, Västerbotten County) is a Swedish politician and civil servant who currently serves as Governor of Uppsala County since 2023.
+He previously served as Minister for Public Administration and Minister for Housing from 2010 to 2014.
 He is a member of the Christian Democrats.

 Biography

 Attefall has a bachelor's degree in political science and economics from Umeå University.
 He is the son of the boat builder Konrad Lindström and adopted mother Solveig's Attefall.
 His brother Anders Sellström is also a Christian Democratic politician.
 Attefall joined KDS in his teens and soon received political assignments.

 Attefall was union chairman of the Christian Democratic Youth Union 1986–1989.
 Attefall was Member of the Riksdag from 1991 to 1994 and from 1998 to 2014.
 In the Riksdag, Attefall served as parliamentary group leader of his party from 2002 to 2010 and as chairman of the Committee on Finance from 2006 to 2010.

 His name is associated with the Attefall house, a larger version of the friggebod.

 Elected chairman of RIO (Rörelsefolkhögskolornas intresseorganisation) in 2017.